 Service to the University is an obligation of every regular faculty member.
 Service to one's professional discipline and, in a number of disciplines, to the broader public is important and sometimes essential in terms of job definition.
 The proportions of each will vary widely, however, not only from school to school and department to department, but among candidates as well.
 Quality and effectiveness of service are difficult to assess.
 The effort must nevertheless be made.
-In certain disciplines, strong external service can appropriately be given substantial weight in the tenure evaluation process.
+In certain disciplines, strong external service can appropriately be given substantial importance in the tenure evaluation process.
 And, in all schools, genuine contributions to institutional governance, through committees and otherwise, are a part of the obligations expected from faculty.
-Service is, therefore, a qualification for tenure, even though its relative weight will vary.
+Service is, therefore, a qualification for tenure, even though its relative expectation will vary.
 In no case, however, can it stand alone to justify the award of tenure nor can devoted service compensate for inadequate student instruction or research.

 BACK TO TOP

 - Institutional Qualifications for Promotion: